metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-2.md

 As previously mentioned, our CR class is annotated with the `@Group` and `@Version` annotations, utilizing the information we passed to the `operator-sdk` tool.
-In particular, this information is used to defined the resource name associated with our CR automatically and register our reconciler with the automatically created `Operator`
+In particular, this information is used to define the resource name associated with our CR automatically and register our reconciler with the automatically created `Operator`
 instance: